What is an RSA Certificate? How RSA Certificate Works?

 • Email: Some email clients and servers use RSA SMIME certificate to secure email communication and protect the privacy of messages.

-Overall, a wide variety of individuals and organizations use RSA encryption to secure communication and protect sensitive information.
+Various individuals and organizations use RSA encryption to secure communication and protect sensitive information.

-Read also about What is COMODO RSA Certification Authority?
+Also Read: What is COMODO RSA Certification Authority?

 Now, let us see how an RSA Certificate works.